Are you looking for cool apps that pay you???

 Receipt Hog turns your receipts into cash.
 The more receipts you upload, the more coins you'll earn, and the more coins you make, the more rewards you'll get!
 It's a top-rated app, so expect to end up on a waitlist for a couple of days.
 But once you're in, it's easy to earn coins just by making regular purchases!

 Freebird is a great way to earn rewards every time you ride in an Uber or Lyft.
-Before you head out, check the Freebird app to see how you can make during your rideshare.
-This app is a must-have if you live in a city or metropolitan area.
+Before you head out, check the Freebird app to see how you can earn during your rideshare.

 Fun & Easy Apps to Earn Cash